ad-freiburg/esa2018-experiment/BLOGPOST.md

 Ranking similarity was computed using the normalized Kendall tau distance (1 if the rankings are identical, 0 if one ranking is the reverse of the other); see [1] for the details.
 The similarity was 36% after Phase 1, 27% after Phase 2, and 30% after Phase 3, where the drop after Phase 1 is statistically significant.
 This surprising result questions the efficiency of the discussion phases.
-Is the *independence* of the initial reviews a valuable feature?
+Is the *independence* of the initial reviews maybe a valuable feature, which is compromised by the discussions?

 **In summary, the PCs did a very good job in separating the wheat from the chaff.
 There also appeared to be at least a partial order in the wheat.